ocp/ocp-project/src/tf/modules/README.md

 ## Higher-Order Modules

+> **NOTE**: Terragrunt has relatively recently added new nomenclature and
+> abstractions to its functionality like 'unit' and 'stack'.
+We don't yet take
+> these into account here as most of this work was done before those we
+> introduced.
+We expect to gradually start migrating towards those patterns
+> eventually if we feel like they are a good fit, but all the reasoning below
+> still stands, and in fact in some ways is clearer to understand...

 Another thing you might notice is that all modules other than the label module itself expect a reference to a `label` resource to be passed in as a variable.